chris18890/Corp-account-management/Scripts/README.txt

     8 - download the contents of
         https://www.dropbox.com/sh/n76ntsil0zjaapn/AAAEp7KrtLvLZk9_EFaExJIza?dl=0
         and put it in \\<Domain>\Share\Software
-    9 - Optional - once DC has been patched with latest updates (post April 2023), run \Scripts\Prelim\LAPS.ps1 10 - Optional - on the router VM run \Scripts\WDS\wds.ps1, then mount ISOs for Server 2019 and Win10, and run the corresponding .PS1 script to set up the install images.
+    9 - Optional - on the router VM run \Scripts\WDS\wds.ps1, then mount ISOs for Server 2019 and Win10, and run the corresponding .PS1 script to set up the install images.
 You can now create additional VMs that will do network installs.
 Machines need to have a private network adaptor.